Golem100: Critical response

+The novel is based on Bester's 1974 short story "The Four-Hour Fugue", which had been a finalist for the 1975 Hugo Award for Best Short Story.
+Literary scholar Walter E. Meyers had called it "an excellent example of the mixing of science with fiction that, when done well, defines the genre for many of its readers."
+Yet six years later, readers and reviewers met the novel-length version with shock.

 Arthur D. Hlavaty, an editor of The New York Review of Science Fiction, wrote that Bester returned to writing science fiction "in the Seventies, only to give an unintentional example of his own theme of the unrecoverability of the past.
 His long-awaited novel, variously called The Indian Giver, Extro, and The Computer Connection, was a major disappointment—a confused farrago of old ideas and gimmicks.
 The next one, Golem100, was worse, nasty as well as incoherent.
 Bester seemed to be haranguing his audience about the general evil of humanity and—a theme that had been much more tangential before—the war of the sexes.
 Either he had now decided to give the message straight, or he felt that the Jack Gaughan illustrations—the best part of the book—provided enough dazzlement and enchantment by themselves.
 (Charles Platt informs me that Bester provided his own illos, but there were copyright problems.
 In any event, his talent had decayed to the point where he could no longer get his message across in mere words.)"

+D. Harlan Wilson, in his 2022 monograph on The Stars My Destination, goes through the same points at fuller length and describes how authors and readers of science fiction's literary New Wave enthusiastically welcomed Bester's return.
+"This final stage of his career included his most experimental SF novels: The Computer Connection (1975), Golem100 (1980), and The Deceivers (1981).
+None of them came close to generating the buzz and acclaim of Stars or Demolished, and whereas Bester contended that Golem100 was 'beyond a doubt' his best book... they were all widely criticized for a variety of reasons, above all authorial self-indulgence and complicated plotlines.
+In fact, these later novels are each underrated in their own right.
+Readers came down on them because what they really wanted was a repackaging of Demolished and Stars."